TalicZealot/SotnRandoTools/KHAOS.COMMANDS.md

   * command cripple
 * Blood Mana: Spells now cost HP instead of mana.
   * command bloodmana
-* Thurst: Alucard's vampire nature makes him thirst for blood!
+* Thirst: Alucard's vampire nature makes him thirst for blood!
 Alucard gets Dark Metamorphasis effect, but loses hp over time for one minute.
-  * command thurst
+  * command thirst
 * Khaos Horde: Dracula's castle continuously spawns more monsters with hp no more than 50 for one minute.
   * command horde